telerik/kendo-ui-builder/docs/data-providers/progress.md

 The Progress Data service is based on the [`progress.data.JSDO class`](https://documentation.progress.com/output/pdo/index.html#page/pdo/progress.data.jsdo-class.html).

 The JSDO class is a connector to the mobile services that are provided by Progress and which produce metadata.
 The catalog file is an extended version and describes the data in a custom format.
-The catalog file that is necessary for adding the Progress Data provider describes what the service will return and what its constraints are.
+The catalog file that is necessary for adding the Progress Data provider describes what the service will return and what its limitations are.

 ## Setting Progress Data Providers